terose73/terose73/README.md

 ### Hi there 👋

+📈 I’ve recently been working on https://warrants.tech - a platform for open-source data surrounding these esoteric financial securities that are tough to get information on with currently available public resources.
+Core tech stack built with React, Express, IEX Cloud API, and LowDB.

+📰 Built a PDF scraper to detect popular companies from private equity / hedge fund quarterly letters.
+I leveraged PDFMiner, Google Natural Language API, and Python 3 for the development of the project.
+This enabled a hedge fund manager to make more efficient investment sourcing decisions from his network - you can see the results on Q4 2019 here - shorturl.at/aowN8

+🤔 Figuring out how to scrape data from S-1 and Prospectus filings for SPACs for warrants.tech, and exploring various financial instruments / trading strategies.

+📫 Contact me by email or LinkedIn if you've got something interesting to discuss :).

 <!--
 **terose73/terose73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.